 Alice Silverberg, University of California at Irvine

 Andrew V. Sutherland (President), Massachusetts Institute of Technology

 Hugh C. Williams, University of Calgary

-NTF was a partial sponsor of the following meetings and events:
+NTF was a partial sponsor of the following events:

 Ethel Rathbun (1932--2005) was the first executive administrator of The Number Theory Foundation.
 She is also warmly remembered as the administrator for the University of Michigan Mathematics Department.
 For more information see her obituary in the Ann Arbor News.